This text is translated into Russian by google automatic human level neural machine.

-For the successful implementation of projects in June this year, the Government of the Russian Federation established a territory for advanced development.
-"The volume of private investments in the creation of the TOP" Free "is a huge investment even for the world's largest economies.
-It is important that the basis for the projects of both Gazprom and SIBURA is the production of gas-chemical processing products with high added value.
-80% of the products produced in the TOP "Free" will be exported to China, "- said the Minister of the Russian Federation for the development of the Far East, Alexander Galushka.
-Great hopes for the project are laid in the Amur region itself.
-First, at the construction site will be occupied up to 15 thousand people, and after the launch of the gas processing plant, about 4,5 thousand permanent jobs will open.
-Secondly, for the construction of a cluster, a large amount of metal structures and other materials will be needed.
-The region expects that the potential of local industrial enterprises will be maximally involved.
+For the successful implementation of projects in June this year, the Government of the Russian Federation established a territory of advanced development.
+“The volume of private investments in the creation of the Svobodny ASEZ is a huge investment even for the largest economies in the world.
+It is important that both Gazprom and SIBUR's projects are based on the production of gas chemical processing products with high added value.
+80% of the products manufactured in the Svobodny ASEZ will be exported to China, ”said Alexander Galushka, Minister of the Russian Federation for the Development of the Far East.
+Great hopes are pinned on the implementation of the project in the Amur Region itself.
+Firstly, the construction site will employ up to 15 thousand people, and after the launch of the gas processing plant, about 4,5 thousand permanent jobs will open.
+Secondly, the construction of the cluster will require a large amount of metal structures and other materials.
+The region expects that the potential of local industrial enterprises will be maximized.

 "Already, there are potential investors ready to place associated manufactures-the manufacture of metal structures, concrete and construction mixtures," says Svetlana Balov, Minister of Economic Development of the Amur Region.